ooligo

 What it is

 DraftWise is an AI-native contract drafting and negotiation assistant for transactional lawyers, built around a firm’s own precedent library.
 It lives in Microsoft Word as an add-in, surfaces clause suggestions and redlines grounded in the firm’s prior deals (not generic templates), and learns each negotiation team’s preferred fallback positions.
-Originally built by ex-Allen & Overy lawyers; targets BigLaw transactional practices and large-firm corporate deal teams as its core customer base.
+Originally built by ex-Allen & Overy lawyers; targets BigLaw transactional practices and large-firm corporate deal teams as its core customer base, though the 2026 product line now reaches smaller firms with a well-organized contract corpus.

 • Precedent-grounded suggestions, not generic templates.
-DraftWise indexes the firm’s own document store (iManage, NetDocuments, SharePoint) and surfaces clauses from real prior deals.
-When a lawyer drafts a representations-and-warranties section, the suggestions are pulled from how the firm’s own deal teams have actually drafted the section in past matters — not a library of generic boilerplate.
+DraftWise indexes the firm’s own document store (iManage, NetDocuments, SharePoint, OpenText, Egnyte, Google Drive) and surfaces clauses from real prior deals.
+When a lawyer drafts a representations-and-warranties section, the suggestions are pulled from how the firm’s own deal teams have actually drafted the section in past matters — plus comparable language from public EDGAR filings — not a library of generic boilerplate.

 • Word-native UX, no platform migration.
 Same posture as Spellbook — meets lawyers in Word.
 No new system to learn.